zohar1000/ngx-modalable/projects/ngx-modalable/README.md

-ngx-modalable enables displaying a portion of you class template in a modal while preserving the binding. <br/>
+ngx-modalable enables displaying a portion of your class template in a modal while preserving the binding. <br/>

-(Click the animated .gif below to enlarge it)<br/>
+<sub>(Click the animated .gif below to enlarge it)</sub><br/>
 ![](https://github.com/zohar1000/ngx-modalable/blob/master/docs/assets/recording.gif)

 This is useful for cases where the component size is smaller than its content size (e.g. card),